SoCXin/doc/docs/architecture.rst

 automated code analysis (:ref:`piocheck`), and remote management (:ref:`pioremote`).
 It is architected to maximize flexibility and choice by developers, who can use either graphical or command line editors (:ref:`piocore`), or both.

-PlatformIO is a must-have tool for professional embedded systems engineers who develop solutions on more than one specific platform.
-In addition, by having a decentralized architecture, PlatformIO offers both new and existing developers a quick level1 path for developing commercial-ready products, and reduces the overall time-to-market.

-And it runs on any one of your favorite modern operating systems (macOS, MS Windows, Linux, FreeBSD).

 ARM